projeto-retomada/retomada-services/README.md

 $ npm start
 ```

-Made with :heart: by Luis and Miriéle
+Made with :heart: by Luis, Miriéle and Guilherme